 My mother, Mildred (Roggerman) Heiden, going down into the cellar i.e. basement where you could keep potatoes stored so they would last a little longer.
 Firewood and coal was also stored there for the winter months.

-This is the view from the River Raisin to the north of the farm.
-On January 10, 1997, an airplane crashed into the neighboring property just to the east of the house.
+This is the view from the River Raisin looking south to the farm.
+On January 10, 1997, an airplane crashed into the neighboring property just to the east (left in the picture) of the house.
 See below for more details.

 MONROE COUNTY, Michigan (CNN) -- In frigid weather, bodies and debris from the crash of a commuter plane near Detroit were being brought to a nearby hangar on Friday.
 Federal investigators planned to search for the cockpit voice and flight data recorders from Comair Flight 3272 once the bodies of all 29 victims were recovered.